input-output-hk/iohk-ops/docs/Developer-clusters-HOWTO.md

 This uses the customizable wallet connect script generator in cardano-sl (see [Exchange Onboarding](https://github.com/input-output-hk/cardano-sl/blob/develop/docs/exchange-onboarding.md#generate-custom-configuration)).

+You need to clone the `cardano-sl` repository and checkout the particular commit used in `io set-rev` (see `rev` attribute of `cardano-sl-src.json`):

+1. `git clone https://github.com/input-output-hk/cardano-sl.git && cd cardano-sl`
+2. `git checkout CARDANO-REVISION`

-The `io set-rev` command will have already cloned cardano-sl, so change to that directory. **Important**: make sure you are in the `cardano-sl` directory not `iohk-ops` -- otherwise the parameters won't take effect.
+**Important**: make sure you are in the
+`cardano-sl` directory not `iohk-ops` -- otherwise the parameters won't take effect.